opea-project/docs/examples/CodeGen/deploy/gaudi.md

 Tools and models mentioned in the table are configurable either through the environment variables or `compose.yaml` file.

-Set the necessary environment variables to setup the use case case by running the `set_env.sh` script.
+Set the necessary environment variables to setup the use case by running the `set_env.sh` script.
 Here is where the environment variable `LLM_MODEL_ID` is set, and you can change it to another model by specifying the HuggingFace model card ID.